russpos/jspackle/README.md

 ## Jspackle Connect middleware

-This piece of a middleware is recommended for development usage only.
-For production deployed systems, combine your pacakge using `jspackle build` and serve statically.
+This piece of middleware is recommended for development usage only.
+For production deployed systems, combine your package using `jspackle build` and serve statically.

-The connect middleware creates a request handler that will handle all requests that start with the given `urlPath`, based on the package defined by the jspackle config file described in `confPath`.
+The connect middleware creates a request handler that will handle all requests that start with the given `urlPath`, based on the package defined by the Jspackle config file described in `confPath`.
 Usage:

+### jspackle.connect(`confPath`, `urlPath`)

+Example:

+   var connect = require('connect'),
+       jspackle = require('jspackle');
    connect.createServer(jspackle.connect('/path/to/jspackle.json', '/js/my_project.js'), ....);

 When a request is made to `/js/my_project.js`, Jspackle serves a JavaScript file that